Is not available. C++ Design Pattern: What is a Design Pattern? Q: What is a Design Pattern?

-C++ Design Pattern: What is a Design Pattern?
-Q: What is a Design Pattern?A: Design Patterns represent solutions to problems what arise when developing software within a particular context.
+A: Design Patterns represent solutions to problems what arise when developing software within a particular context.
 Each pattern describes a problem which occurs over and over again in our environment, and then describes the core of the solution to that problem, in such a way that you can use this solution a million times over, without ever doing it the same way twice.C.
 Alexander, The Timeless Way of Building, 1979 Patterns help you learn from other's successes, instead of your own failures.Mark Johnson (cited by Bruce Eckel) Q: How many types of design patterns exist?
-A: Basically, there are three categories: Creational Patterns: deal with initializing and configuring classes and objects Structural Patterns: deal with decoupling the interface and implementation of classes and objects Behavioral Patterns: deal with dynamic interactions among societies of classes and objects
+A: Basically, there are three categories: Creational Patterns: deal with initializing and configuring classes and objects Structural Patterns: deal with decoupling the interface and implementation of classes and objects Behavioral Patterns: deal with dynamic interactions among societies of classes and objects.

-Memory Snapshot for a Process In-depth memory layout is specific to both the CPU architecture and the OS itself.
+Memory Snapshot for a Process.
+In-depth memory layout is specific to both the CPU architecture and the OS itself.

+C++ casting operators.
 Converts between types using a combination of explicit and implicit conversions.
-C++ casting operators